Monster Truck Madness: Legacy

 Monster Truck Madness is the first entry in the Madness series of racing titles distributed by Microsoft.
 Terminal Reality developed the game's 1998 sequel, Monster Truck Madness 2; it features more trucks and tracks and uses the Photex2 game engine for improved graphics and physics.
-Microsoft subsequently published the motorcross-centered Motocross Madness in 1998, and the open world Chicago-themed Midtown Madness in 1999, both of which also received sequels.
+Microsoft subsequently published the motocross-centered Motocross Madness in 1998, and the open world Chicago-themed Midtown Madness in 1999, both of which also received sequels.
 In collaboration with Microsoft, THQ and Tantalus Media created a 2003 Game Boy Advance game dubbed Monster Truck Madness, sporting 2.5D graphics, powerups, and time trial mode.
 GameSpot named it the best Game Boy Advance game of August 2003.

-Terminal Reality developed another off-road truck racing game, 4x4 Evo.
+Terminal Reality made a 1997 game titled CART Precision Racing, which features gameplay simulating Indy car racing.
+They subsequently developed another off-road truck racing game, 4x4 Evo.
 In its Career Mode, the player participates in races to earn money for purchasing trucks.
-Its sequel 4x4 EVO 2 introduced Adventure Mission mode, where the player performs treasure hunts and rescue operations to obtain additional money.
+Its sequel 4x4 Evo 2 introduced Adventure Mission mode, where the player performs treasure hunts and rescue operations to obtain additional money.